fsmiamoto/EasyFPGA-VGA/README.md

 4. Connect the board

-First, power on your board by connecting the an USB cable to it.
+First, power on your board by connecting the USB cable to it.

-You can also use the power jack built-in into the board with a 5V power-supply.
+You can also use the power jack built into the board with a 5V power supply.

 With that, you can connected the block header cable to the board on the JTAG block.